North Little Rock to use federal tranche of funds for new health clinic

 The council vote to execute the contract at Monday night's meeting, but the agreement with Wayne Thomas Rental, LLC will depend on the outcome of an environmental review.
 Hartwick said it is also possible that Baptist Health also moves a health clinic, located near the North Little Rock Community Center in Mid-City.

-Hartwick, is orginally from the Rose City neighborhood, noted how access to health services on the city’s east side have deteriorated over the last few decades.
+Hartwick, who is originally from the Rose City neighborhood, noted how access to health services on the city's east side have deteriorated over the last few decades.
 Hartwick said he hopes the health clinic will help rejuvenate the area.

 "They don't have anything out there," Hartwick said.